Kansas City Overhaul Base

+History

 The plant along with the airport opened in 1957 at a cost of $25 million and was marked an attempt to keep TWA in Kansas City following the Great Flood of 1951 which had destroyed TWA's facilities at Fairfax Airport close to the Missouri River.
 TWA's plant had been in the former North American Aviation B-25 Mitchell bomber plant at Fairfax.
 TWA labeled the building MCIE (after the airport's original name of Mid-Continent International Airport).
 The airline also moved its large overhaul operations at the New Castle County Airport in Delaware to Kansas City.

 In 1973, when the airport opened to replace Kansas City Downtown Airport as the city's main airport, TWA also added its distinctive sloped wide-body hangars.

 When American Airlines acquired financially bankrupt TWA in 2001, TWA had 2,600 employees at the base.

 In 2008, American moved about 500 of its remaining 1,000 employees to Tulsa, Oklahoma and American formally cut the ties in September 2010.
 Barack Obama visited the Smith Electric part of the plant to tout the $32 million in stimulus funding granted to Smith to locate to the structure.

 Kansas City says that 1 e6ft have been leased.

 In 2009, Kansas City broke ground on the KCI Intermodal Center, Kansas City SmartPort foreign trade zone on 800 acre across Runway 9/27 directly south of the plant being developed by Trammell Crow Company.